 Musée Jean et Denise Letaille - Bullecourt 1917 - Tél. +33 (0)3 21 55 33 20 - mail : musee-bullecourt1917@cc-sudartois.fr - A 30mn par la route.

-Installed in the old Palace of the archbishops of Cambrai built in the 18th century, which became barracks, spinning mill, then school, and finally bought by the town, renovated and enlarged, the museum is surrounded by a one hectare park, with hundred-year-old trees , various essences, where we discover two sculptures by Marius Cladel and Louis Dejean.
+Housed in the former Palace of the Archbishops of Cambrai, built in the 18th century, the museum has undergone multiple transformations—serving as a barracks, textile mill, and school—before being purchased, renovated, and expanded by the city.
+It is surrounded by a one-hectare park, home to century-old trees and sculptures by Marius Cladel and Louis Dejean.

 Musée départemental Matisse - Palais Fénelon - Place du Commandant Richez